12. Verrou: a floating-point rounding errors checker

 Some algorithms are specifically and carefully designed to work in IEEE nearest rounding, and do not behave well when Verrou perturbs floating-point rounding modes.

 This is for example the case of the douple-precision cosine implementation of the Gnu mathematical library (libm).
+By default the libm is not instrumented, so to illustrate the problem we add use the option --libm=manual_exclude.
 Getting back to the previous python example:

 Python 3.7.3 (default, Oct 31 2022, 14:04:00)